SuperCollider: The SuperCollider programming language (sclang)

-The SuperCollider programming language is a dynamically typed, garbage-collected, single-inheritance object-oriented and functional language similar to Smalltalk, with a syntax similar to Lisp or the C programming language.
-Its architecture strikes a balance between the needs of realtime computation and the flexibility and simplicity of an abstract language.
+The SuperCollider programming language is a dynamically typed, garbage-collected, single-inheritance object-oriented, and functional language similar to Smalltalk, with a syntax similar to the languages Lisp or C. Its architecture strikes a balance between the needs of real-time computing and the flexibility and simplicity of an abstract language.
 Like many functional languages, it implements functions as first-class objects, which may be composed.
 Functions and methods can have default argument values and variable length argument lists and can be called with any order of keyword arguments.
 Closures are lexical, and scope is both lexical and dynamic.
-Further features typical of functional languages are supported, including creation of closures via partial application (explicit currying), tail call optimization, list comprehensions, and coroutines.
+Further features typical of functional languages are supported, including creating closures via partial application (explicit currying), tail call optimization, list comprehensions, and coroutines.
 Specifics include the implicit expansion of tuples and the stateless pattern system.
 Its constant-time message lookup and real-time garbage collection allows large systems to be efficient and to handle signal processing flexibly.

-By supporting methods of reflective, conversational, and literate programming, SuperCollider makes it relatively easy to find new sound algorithms and to develop custom software as well as custom frameworks.
-With regards to domain specific knowledge, it is both general (e.g., it allows the representation of properties such as time and pitch in variable degrees of abstraction) and has copious example implementations for specific purposes.
+By supporting methods of reflective, conversational, and literate programming, SuperCollider makes it relatively easy to find new sound algorithms and to develop custom software and custom frameworks.
+Regarding domain specific knowledge, it is both general (e.g., it allows the representation of properties such as time and pitch in variable degrees of abstraction) and has copious example implementations for specific purposes.